Quick Answer

 - VAT calculation and MTD submissions

-Pricing: Early plan from around £15/month, Growing from £35/month.
-Most trades businesses need the Growing plan for multi-currency and project tracking.
+Pricing: Ignite plan from £16/month, Grow from £37/month.
+Most trades businesses need the Grow plan for multi-currency and project tracking.
+If you are preparing for MTD Phase 2, our Xero MTD Phase 2 setup walkthrough covers the full process.

 n8n or Make.com: The Glue Between Everything

 ServiceM8 and Xero cover a lot, but they do not cover everything.
-What happens when a job is completed in ServiceM8 and you need to automatically create an invoice in Xero, update a Google Sheet, and send a thank-you text to the client?
-That is where n8n or Make.com come in.
+A job gets marked complete in ServiceM8 and you need an invoice in Xero, a row in a Google Sheet, and a thank-you text to the client. n8n and Make.com handle that glue layer.

 n8n is more powerful and completely free to self-host.
 Our n8n automation stack guide walks through seven ready-made workflows you can deploy immediately.
 It is the better choice if you have someone technical on your team (or a tech-savvy owner).
 Cloud plans start at €24/month.

 Make.com is easier to use with its visual builder.
 Better for teams without technical staff.
-Free tier gives you 1,000 operations per month, paid plans from $10.59/month.
+Free tier gives you 1,000 credits per month, paid plans from $9/month.
+If you already use Zapier, our 10 essential Zaps guide covers what you can do without switching platforms.

 Best for automating: